Large Language Models Vote: Prompting for Rare Disease Identification: Limitations and Future Work

 \section{Limitations and Future Work}

 There is much to be explored and expanded upon beyond what we presented in the paper.
 First, using other LLMs for model evaluation, such as Falcon~\cite{falcon40b} whose training data differs from that of models used in the paper, could be interesting.
 Second, performing the same tasks using smaller LLMs (e.g., 7 billion parameter models) may show promising results.
-Third, increasing the number of models used in MVP can be another avenue of exploration.
-However, the selection of models to be included in MVP needs further study.
-Fourth, using MVP for other domains or tasks can also be an option.
-The novel rare disease dataset can help define new evaluation tasks, such as rare disease vs non-rare disease identification.
-Incorporating different prompting approaches (e.g., SC instead of CoT) may help improve MVP performance.
+Third, increasing the number of models used in MVP can be another research direction.
+Fourth, the criteria for the selection of models for MVP needs further study.
+Fifth, using MVP for other domains or tasks can also be an option.
+The novel rare disease dataset can help define new evaluation tasks, and incorporating different prompting approaches may help improve MVP performance.
 Note that increasing context size decreased model performance (in both tasks).
-This behavior may have been caused by increased ambiguity, as a larger context window often contains more medical terms, which increases complexity and reduce performance.
+This behavior may have been caused by increased ambiguity, as a larger context window often contains more medical terms, which increases complexity and reduces performance.
 However, a thorough study is needed to examine and better explain the behavior.
-Finally, using MVP with prompts incorporating JSON for depicting other response structures (e.g., nested relationships, graph-like structures, etc.) can also be a potential future research direction.
+Finally, using MVP with prompts incorporating JSON for depicting other response structures (e.g., nested relationships, graph-like structures, etc.) can also be a potential future avenue for exploration.